soonick/soonick.github.io/_posts/2018-03-29-stack-and-heap-memory-in-c.md

 ## Conclusion

 It is good to understand a little better how stack and heap allocation work.
-The abstraction is done well enough that I don&#8217;t think is very necessary to possess this knowledge in order to write good programs.
+The abstraction is done well enough that I don't think is very necessary to possess this knowledge in order to write good programs.
 In most cases you will allocate to the heap (using new) because you need to share resources between threads or different function scopes.